Books, Book Reviews & Stories: the connections and why it matters

 BJ's FAVORITE AUTHORS

-Toni Morrison at age 33 (1964) was jobless, divorced, with one child and one on the way.
-She had returned to her parents home in Ohio.
+Toni Morrison at age 33 was jobless, divorced, with one child and one on the way when she returned to her parents home in Ohio.

 Today she is one of the most respected American writers as well as an editor, teacher, and Professor Emeritus at Princeton University.
 She is the winner of the Nobel Prize in Literature and the Pulitzer Prize for Fiction.
 She is known for her plays "Desdemona" and "Dreaming Emmett" and her movies, "A Moment in Time", "Conversations with Legendary Women", and "African American Women of Achievement".